-- Must be at least 18 years of age. - Must be enrolled in and making satisfactory academic progress in a fulltime career major. - Must exhibit an evident need for scholarship assistance. - Must declare an intention to complete a career objective in the stated vocational-technical program.
+- Must be at least 18 years of age. - Must be enrolled in and making satisfactory academic progress in a full-time career major. - Must exhibit an evident need for scholarship assistance. - Must declare an intention to complete a career objective in the stated vocational-technical program.

-Applicants must use the authorized application form.
-When applications are available, the Financial Aid Office will provide information to all students through their instructors.
+Applicants must use the authorized application form online through www.ctYOU.org.
+When applications open in August and January, the Financial Aid Office will provide information to all students through their instructors.